Last Updated on October 4, 2018 by Dave Farquhar

-These machines won’t ever be gaming rigs.
+Turning these into gaming rigs takes some doing.
 The big thing you need to watch for is whether the system has a DVI port because if your monitor has one, presumably you will want to use it.
 And if the onboard video is inadequate for whatever reason, you need to check how large the power supply is, and whether the system can take a full-height card, or if you’ll have to run down a half-height card.
 If you’re looking at one of these systems in the first place you’re probably looking for a $35 video card to put in it.
 Just check the requirements of the card(s) you’re looking at, and make sure the system meets those requirements.

 Is the power supply a standard form factor?

 Some of these machines, especially the small form factor desktops, don’t use a standard off-the-shelf ATX power supply.
 Dig around enough and you can find a replacement for just about anything–the days of not being able to find replacement power supplies are thankfully over–but it pays to check that out in advance.
 It’s probably worth paying a little extra for a system that can take an ordinary ATX power supply.
 It’s a lot less painful to turn around and put a $30 power supply in a system in two years than it is to have to turn around search high and low for a weird power supply and have to pay $70 for it.

 A little searching around on a given system make and model can usually tell you whether the power supply is standard or something weird.
 There’s always someone in some forum or another looking to upgrade one particular corporate machine.

 Most of these systems have all of the essentials right on the motherboard.
 If your needs go beyond the essentials, double-check to make sure there are enough slots and drive bays of the right type to accomodate your ambitions.
 These days I find a small form factor desktop can usually accomodate me and I don’t have to be a 3-foot tower guy anymore.
 But sometimes a small system is just a little too small.